-Some Ecuadorian men and women and families work with us, and while I speak Spanish, the dominant language often becomes that of volunteers here.
-To learn and speak more Spanish you do have to go to nearby town and visit, and even get to know the local folks or go and work with them in the garden or field or on the mountain to learn!
+Some Ecuadorian men and women and families work with us, the dominant language is Spanish and this is an immersion experience.
+To learn and speak even more Spanish you can also go to nearby town and visit, get to know the local folks and go and work with them in the garden or field or on the mountain to learn!

 The farm is located in Tumianuma in the parish of Vilcabamba in the province of Loja, Ecuador.
 We are exactly located in the Valley of Chirusco, on either side of the quebrada (year round creek) and Condorhuana (quichua for where the condors live).
 We have waterfalls and nice cold water natural jacuzzis in several places.
 We are rich in water!
 We also have a great outdoor hot shower and a flush toilet.

 The farm has a large community kitchen, fully stocked with stainless and cast iron pots and pans and baking pans - everything needed to prepare fabulous food for many!
 We make everything from the most basic ingredients here.